feast-dev/feast/docs/getting-started/architecture/language.md

 # Python: The Language of Production Machine Learning

-Use Python to serve your features online.
+Use Python to serve your features.

 ## Why should you use Python to Serve features for Machine Learning?
-Python has emerged as the primary language for machine learning, and this extends to feature serving and there are five main reasons Feast recommends using a microservice in Feast.
+Python has emerged as the primary language for machine learning, and this extends to feature serving and there are five main reasons Feast recommends using a microservice written in Python.

 ## 1. Python is the language of Machine Learning